slidenerd/ec2-mean-test/EC2.md

 ## Go to your Dashboard
 ![EC2 Dashboard](https://i.imgur.com/ETyy6xr.png)

  1. Whew!
-That looks overwhelming doesn't it
+That looks overwhelming doesn't it?
+ 2. Worry, not, [HERE](https://hackernoon.com/understanding-amazon-ec2-terminology-85be19d0af28) is a post explaining the various tabs and terminology.
+Report Broken Link

 ## Rename a file